Rufus Stone services

 Trivia and History

-The main building here, a little grand for a Travelodge, was formerly the Compton Arms Hotel (which is likely to have provided fuel at some point).
-It had its own restaurant which by the 1980s was called Tally Ho.
-It had a tourist information centre outside.
+The main building here looks a little grand for a Travelodge, and that's because it was originally the Compton Arms Hotel.
+The hotel had a large annexe and courtyard, and it had its own restaurant which by the 1980s was called Tally Ho.
+There was a tourist information centre outside.

-The area would have seen its value increased when the A31 was selected as the main road south in the 1940s, the dual carriageway here was opened in the 1960s and the section to the west in 1975 and also when the M27 opened in 1972.
+The area would have seen its value increase when the A31 was selected as the main road to the coast in the 1940s, when the dual carriageway here was opened in the 1960s (and the section to the west in 1975), and also when the M27 opened in 1972.